-- In terms of religion, the dark ages in Europe in general saw the death of reason and the spread of darkness and superstition. - There was no creativity as people were told everything they needed to know by the Church. - The Church did not want people to think, simply because it needed them to remain devoted to it. - It made it easy for everyone to get rid of their sins by buying indulgences and having their sins forgiven. - People therefore closed their minds and hearts and trusted so much in the authority of the Church. - It interfered even in the way they looked at life itself . - For example, the Church told them that the earth is the centre of the universe and that the sun revolves around the earth. - For a long time, people believed this to be a scientifically proven fact.
-They never questioned its truthfulness. - If the earth was the centre of the universe, the church was at the centre of the earth, and then the church is simply the centre of the whole universe and it was logical to believe everything it advised. - But the modern ages gave scientists the chance to study this fact and to prove that the earth revolves round the sun.
-This means that the church is not the centre of the universe.
-That is to say, not everything the church said was true.
+- It made it easy for everyone to get rid of their sins by buying indulgences and having their sins forgiven. - People therefore closed their minds and hearts and trusted so much in the authority of the Church.

+- It interfered even in the way they looked at life itself . - For example, the Church told them that the earth is the centre of the universe and that the sun revolves around the earth. - For a long time, people believed this to be a scientifically proven fact.
+They never questioned its truthfulness. - If the earth was the centre of the universe, the church was at the centre of the earth, and then the church is simply the centre of the whole universe and it was logical to believe everything it advised.

+- According to the Church in the 18th century, (the earth the sun the moon) was the centre of the universe. - According to the Church in the 18th century, (England the sun the Church) was the centre of the earth.